visioninhope/foundationallm/docs/deployment/authentication-authorization/authorization-setup-entra.md

 4. Enter `authorization` in the search box to filter the results.
 5. Check the box next to **Key** in the header to select all items.
 6. Find the key for `FoundationaLLM:APIs:AuthorizationAPI:APIScope` and click on edit.
-7. Replace the value with the value from the scope we created earlier, like `api://FoundationaLLM-Authorization-Auth`
+7. Replace the value with the value from the scope we created earlier, as `api://FoundationaLLM-Authorization`
 8. Select **Apply** to save the changes.

 ## Next steps